 Based on shared vocabulary of Indo-European and non-Indo-European origin (and on the lack of closer genetic relationship within the NWIE group), it has been proposed that Germanic and Balto-Slavic may have shared a common Indo-European substratum with strong non-Indo-European influence (Kortlandt 2016).

-This hypothetic Indo-European language without known descendants, based on the phonetic and morphological similarities, may be identified with a North-West Indo-European branch influencing both Pre-Germanic and Pre-Balto-Slavic rather early, before the early satemisation trend in Balto-Slavic, because no traces of the long proposed Centum IE substrate[xvii] of Balto-Slavic can be found (Hyllested 2007).
+This hypothetic Indo-European language without known descendants, based on the phonetic and morphological similarities, may be identified with a North-West Indo-European branch influencing both Pre-Germanic and Pre-Balto-Slavic rather early, before the early satemisation trend in Balto-Slavic, because no traces of the long proposed Centum IE substrate[xx] of Balto-Slavic can be found (Hyllested 2007).
 A Northern European language could thus be tentatively identified with the language of early vangard Yamna migrants from Hungary who settled into the Saxony-Anhalt region, by then dominated by the Corded Ware culture.

 These pioneer settlers of the Northern European Lowlands were later replaced by East Bell Beakers migrating northwards, as the most likely source of both, a Pre-Germanic (in Scandinavia) and a Pre-Balto-Slavic community (in central-east Europe).
 Given the close contacts through the Northern Plains during the Neolithic, and the Pan-European influence of Únětice in the north during its classic period—apart from close contacts of cultures around the Baltic during the Bronze Age—it could be proposed that it was a third, neighbouring language from Únětice which influenced both.